nopaddleboat/Koopman_operator_predictive_control/README.md

-# Koopman_operator_predictive_control
+ Koopman_operator_predictive_control\
-#This project contains simulation codes for the paper "Discrete System Linearization using Koopman Operators for Predictive Control and Its Applications"[2].\
+..*This project contains simulation codes for the paper "Discrete System Linearization using Koopman Operators for Predictive Control and Its Applications"[2].\
-#All the codes are Not commented and NOT optimized, but they should be easy to follow with the paper aside.\
+..*All the codes are Not commented and NOT optimized, but they should be easy to follow with the paper aside.\
-#Feel free to contact me through swxie@outlook.com if you have any questions regarding the code and paper.
+..*Feel free to contact me through swxie@outlook.com if you have any questions regarding the code and paper.

 Data:\
 net12.mat    :   RNN model for the PEA system\